neuefische/web-exercises/sessions/backend-basics/routes/README.md

 ### CodeSandbox

-This project is Node.js application so there is nothing to view in the "Browser" tab.
-Please select the "Tests" tab to check your progress.
+This project is Node.js application.
+If it listens to any port (alá `server.listen()`) CodeSandbox will open it in the "Browser" tab.
+Tests only seem to work locally.

 ### Local development